Posted on Jan. 28th, 2019 | By Candy, WayKen Marketing Manager

 Our Advantages in CNC Machining Acrylic

-WayKen as a professional prototype manufacturer takes pride in creating clear acrylic optical components in the plastic machining industry with the 3-axis, 4-axis, or even 5-axis CNC machines.
+WayKen as a professional prototype manufacturer takes pride in creating clear acrylic optical components in the plastic machining industry with 3-axis, 4-axis, or even 5-axis CNC machines.
 To advance the development of ultra-precision manufacturing, we have adopted the latest diamond machining technology.
 This technique called SPDM or SPDT that can match the ability of 5-axis micro-milling to produce a range of lens and light guides types of excellent optical quality in an array or freeform pattern.

 In the future, We will continue to improve our CNC prototyping services and upgrade machining equipment and cutting tools in order to maintain the highest quality machined clear plastic parts in the industry.
 To do this, we aim to provide the best service for customers that need machining all kinds of optical components in any complicated shapes as required.